LearnOnDemandSystems/docs/lod/vm-based-lab-build-best-practices.md

 1. For a public IP connection, contact the Help Desk to request approval, and then select **Web Access (Public IP)**.

     >[!ALERT] A public IP address requires approval.
-In order to get Public IP access, contact the Help Desk using the support request form, or send an email to support@learnondemandsystems.com.
+In order to get Public IP access, contact the Help Desk at https://lod.one/help.

 #### Virtual Machines Tab